zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/introduction/introduction.md

 ## About this Workshop

-This workshop shows how you can use Oracle Visual Builder Studio to create a web app in a collaborative team environment.
+This workshop shows how you can use Oracle Visual Builder Studio to create responsive web apps in a collaborative team environment.
 You'll see how easy it is to design a web app, manage its changes as part of a Git repository, and seamlessly deploy it for users—all within a short time.

 Oracle Visual Builder Studio—aka VB Studio—is a development platform that helps your team plan and manage your application's lifecycle, from design and develop right through test and deploy.
 A rich visual designer lets you drag and drop UI components to create engaging web apps, including progressive web apps that support on-device mobile apps.
 This intuitive approach lends itself to low-code developers, but experienced programmers can just as easily access the underlying source code and  customize it for their requirements.